top of page

 Moreover, the document suggests that acknowledging the value of sequestered carbon in agricultural soils within loan security valuations could create a synergy between the agricultural and financial sectors, fostering both improved soil health and efficient removal of atmospheric carbon - a double win.

-Off the back of this paper, I hosted a panel at the World Built Environment Forum, and will be speaking at the Royal Agricultural University for the RICS Rural Conference in June.
+Off the back of this paper, I hosted a panel at the World Built Environment Forum, and presented at the RICS Rural Conference hosted by the Royal Agricultural University.
+A copy of my slides form that presentation can be accessed here.

 RICS Insight Paper on carbon markets and their impact on rural property valuations